-8. Obtain from the Department of Transportation (DOT) a copy of the affidavit signed by the Mayor, City Manager, or President of the Council and ensure the affidavit is submitted to the DOT no later than May 15.
+8. Obtain from the Department of Transportation (DOT) a copy of the affidavit signed by the mayor, city manager, or president of the council and ensure the affidavit is submitted to the DOT no later than May 15.
 Review supporting documentation maintained by the municipality and agree to the population and street data reported [30 Del.
 C. §5165(b)(4)].

-Results: We obtained a copy of the affidavit signed by the Town from the DOT for Fiscal Year 2016.
-The affidavit for Fiscal Year 2016 was submitted to the DOT on May 26, 2015.
-The DOT did not have a signed affidavit on file from the Town for Fiscal Year 2015.
-The Town did not maintain supporting documentation for population and street data reported.
+Results: We obtained copies of the affidavits signed by the Town from the DOT for Fiscal Years 2015 and 2016.
+The affidavits for Fiscal Years 2015 and 2016 were submitted to the DOT prior to May 15th.
+The Town did maintain supporting documentation for population and street data reported.